 - Manuscript Formatting:

-- ⚡ NOTE: General submission files should be “anonymous.”
+- ⚡ NOTE: All submission files should be “anonymous.”
 That is, author’s name, contact info, and bio should NOT appear within the file, but should be entered in the appropriate boxes provided by Submittable.
 And no worries: Submittable keeps track of everything nicely by assigning a number to each submission file received.

 In any case, please avoid script or fancy fonts.
 They fatigue the eyes and the brain, as confirmed by usability studies.
 If specific fonts are integral to your work (for example, to forms of concrete poetry), then please include a brief note with your submission.